DDudka9/freeda/docs/docs/html/_sources/getstarted.rst.txt

 Congratulations!
 To run FREEDA now, just follow the steps for a Linux installation at :ref:`Linux Installation <linux installation anchor>`.

 12. We suggest increasing the resolution of the VirtualBox Linux window (Settings -> Displays -> Resolution 1360x768) to make sure the GUI fits the screen.
-We also suggest to prevent sleeping -> "Settings" -> "Power" -> "Screen Blank" -> "Never" to ensure uninterrupted analysis.
+We also suggest to prevent sleeping -> Settings -> Power -> Screen Blank -> Never to ensure uninterrupted analysis.

 To run FREEDA in Virtual Machine just follow instructions for (:ref:`Linux`)